-GSU discusses Lewis petition; appoints special committees by Mary Reher Staff Reporter A petition protesting the conversion of Lewis Hall was discussed at the Graduate Student Union meeting yesterday ir. the Library Auditorium.
-Copies of the petition will be sent to every administrator, the Board of Trustees, the Lewis Foundation and the University at large.
-William Smith-Hinds, acting president of the Graduate Student Union, noted, however, that sending the petition to the Board may involve some difficulty.
-An attempt to contact the Board of Trustees earlier this semester proved troublesome due to a policy that students must first deal with a member of the administration and then with the President of the Board, who then decides whether or not to bring the matter before the Board.
-At present, 227 graduate students have signed the petition. but in order to increase the number of signatures, a motion was made to delay sending the petition for at least a week, so that there would be more time to collect signatures.
+Friday, February 28, 1975 GSU discusses Lewis petition; appoints special committees by Mary Reher Staff Reporter A petition protesting the conversion of Lewis Hall was discussed at the Graduate Student Union meeting yesterday in the Library Auditorium Copies of the petition will be sent to every administrator, the Board of Trustees, the Lewis Foundation and the University at large.
+William Smith-Hinds, acting president of the Graduate Student Union. noted, however, that sending the petition to the Board may involve some difficulty.
+An at-tempt to contact the Board of Trustees earlier this semester proved troublesome due to a policy that students must first deal with a member of the administration and then with the President of the Board, who then decides whether or not to bring the matter before the Board.
+At present.
+227 graduate students have signed the petition. but in order to increase the number of signatures, a motion was made to delay sending the petition for at least a week, so that there would be more time to collect signatures.
 Continuing on with the business of the meeting.
 Smith-Hinds claimed that Ann Teresa Palmer, president of the G.S.U. last semester, had not officially notified the G.S.U. of her resignation from the position.
 "I was told she sent me a resignation letter," Smith-Hinds said, "But I never received it."
 It was decided to send Palmer a registered letter demanding a written resignation.

-Financial Report Given Delivering the financial report, Treasurer Roger Powell described the condition of the three accounts held by the G.S.U.
+Financial Report Given Delivering the financial report, Treasurer Roger Powell described the condition of the the three accounts held by the G.S.U.
 Roughtly \$2500 out of \$2900 in the G.S.U. account was spent on such things as entertainment and photocopying, yielding a balance of \$324," Powell said.
 The bank account at St. Joseph Bank and Trust Company has a maximum balance of \$200, determined by the Universityadministration and the G.S.U. several years ago.
-"It has a current balance of \$223." claimed 'I do not think we should have a limit on the balance and I think we should be able to do what we want with our money said Powell.
+"It has a current balance of \$223." claimed Powell.
+'I do not think we should have a limit on the balance and I think we should be able to do what we want with our money said Powell.
 "I think a change is needed so that if we would be interested in getting interest on the money we should be able to invest it as we see fit."
 The purpose of this account is to supply grad students with cash for incidental fees not related to university activities, he observed.
-Smith-Hinds-later announced that Fr.
-Thomas Tallarida, director of off-campus housing, has prepared a list of off-campus housing for graduate students only. administration has said they are committed to putting up a grad housing complex and they need information on what we Jr. class mass moved to 6:30 The special Junior Parents' Weekend mass in Sacred Heart Cathedral, with University President Theodore Hesburgh as celebrant, was moved back from 5 p.m. to 6:30 p.m., according to Junior Class President Augie Grace.
-Grace stressed that all juniors, regardless of whether or not their parents have come up for the weekend, are invited.
-The Junior Parents Weekend will a series of also feature collegiate workshops on Saturday morning, in which the parents get the opportunity to learn more about the college their son or haughter is enrolled in, and what heir particular major has to know how much we want to spend and where we want it to be located," said Smith Hinds.
+Smith-Hinds- later announced that Fr.
+Thomas Tallarida, director of off-campus housing, has prepared a list of off-campus housing for graduate students only.
+The administration has are interested in; they want to know how much we want to spend and where we want it to be located," said Smith Hinds.
 The administration has made a survey of graduate student interest in 1972, noted Smith-Hinds, but there was a poor response.
 A Housing Committee was also established to work on a graduate survey of the housing complex and also help new students by supplying them lists of off-campus housing.
 Members of the Housing Committee are Don Roy, Craig Fisher and Barb Bowler.
-An Election and Credential Committee was also established at the meeting, with its purpose being to elect representatives to the G.S.U. thos those departments without any at the present time.
+An Election and Credential Committee was also establsihed at the meeting, with its purpose being to elect representatives to the G.S.U. thos those departments without any at the present time.
 The committee would compile a list of the names and addresses of all the representatives and also prepare for the G.S.U. officer elections near the end of the semester.
 Members of the committee are Gail Herndon, Terry Johnson and Guido Carrusi.